This article was updated on 29 May 2015.

 Arizona Death Certificates 1870-1964 (free) also includes birth certificates 1855-1939

 California: County Birth and Death Records, 1849-1994 from FamilySearch (partial) (free) These are browsable scanned birth and death registers or certificates for various California counties (plus some cities and towns).
-Not all counties are included and coverage varies by county.
-There is no searchable name index, but there are browsable images of indexes included in some volumes.
+Not all cities and counties are included and coverage varies.
+There is currently a searchable name index for the cities of Stockton, Lodi and Manteca, and the counties of San Benito and San Joaquin.
+There are also browsable images of indexes included in some volumes.
+More name indexes are being worked on.
 You might find it helpful to search one of the online California death indexes listed here: Online California Death Records and Indexes.